 - Create broader community benefits through connections with adjacent communities, open spaces and commercial amenities

-Sign up to receive project updates and notice of engagement opportunities.
+Sign up to receive project updates.

 Related City-led projects and engagement

 Over the years, many engagement programs have taken place in the same area, and with the same citizens and stakeholders who have participated in the Midfield Heights engagement.
 This includes the North Hills Local Growth Planning process, the 16th Avenue North Urban Corridor Area Redevelopment Plan and the Winston Heights/Mountview Area Redevelopment Plan which can be found here under ‘Planning Policies’.

 The City saw this an opportunity to confirm some of what has been heard to date, and to apply and reflect these higher-level themes and principles to a specific development scenario.